Patterns & Insights

 3. Consider how high (or low) the barriers to entry are for your approach.

 Disruptive factors have in many ways significantly reduced barriers to entry for just about any business.
-Examples of disruptions created by everything from technology (Moore’s Law, cloud computing), to how word spreads (viral social media and mobile computing), to how capital can be raised (crowdsourcing), to where and how manufacturing and assembly can take place are everywhere.
+Examples of disruptions created by everything from technology (Moore’s Law, cloud computing, SaaS, Machine Learning, AI, etc), to how word spreads (viral social media and mobile computing), to how capital can be raised (crowdsourcing), to where and how manufacturing and assembly can take place are everywhere.
 Challenge yourself or your team consider what the barriers to entry are for your model – the lower the barriers to entry, the faster you will have to be successful to achieve growth, and even then, you have to consider what it will take to sustain such growth.

 4. Developing a strategy is not a “waste of time” or the enemy of innovation.